Sign in

 Answer

-Darren Woods, Chairman and CEO, confirmed that the company is 'as enthusiastic, if not more' about the value from its low-weight proppant technology.
-He stated that ongoing well results are positive and the 15% AUR improvement target remains a 'good solid base,' with potential for further upside as deployment experience grows.
+Chairman and CEO Darren Woods confirmed that the company is 'as enthusiastic, if not more' about the value opportunity from the low-weight proppant technology.
+He stated that the initial estimate of a 15% improvement in ultimate recovery (AUR) remains a 'good solid base,' and he expects performance to improve further as the company gains more deployment experience.

 Ask Fintool Equity Research AI

-Jean Ann Salisbury's questions to Exxon Mobil Corp (XOM) leadership • Q4 2024
+Jean Ann Salisbury's questions to EXXON MOBIL (XOM) leadership • Q4 2024

 Question

-Jean Ann Salisbury inquired about ExxonMobil's LNG contracting strategy and its view on whether the medium-term LNG market will be oversupplied.
+Jean Ann Salisbury inquired about ExxonMobil's LNG contracting strategy and its view on the medium-term LNG market balance, considering its new projects and third-party purchase agreements.

 Answer